To change your logo go to the 'Page Master' under the 'Design' menu

 Dunstaffnage Bay from the castle

 However, what people are in danger of missing is on the other side of the bay.
 Dunstaffnage Castle, originally another MacDougall stronghold but owned by the Duke of Argyll since the late 15th century.
-It is a small but splendid semi-ruin, its massive and almost complete stone walls seeming to grow straight out of the huge plug of volcanic rock.
-It is well worth a visit, especially for the views from the castle walls overlooking the bay.
+It is a small but splendid semi-ruin, its massive and almost complete stone walls seeming to grow straight out of a huge plug of volcanic rock.
+It is well worth a visit, especially for the views from the castle walls overlooking the bay — "a most splendid prospect" according to Walter Scott in 1814.
 Also plenty of latrine chutes to amuse the children, and they will enjoy playing hide and seek too.
 It was begun in the 13th century and, as usual, various bits have been added and fallen down over the centuries until it was more or less abandoned after a fire in 1810.
-It is now lovingly looked after by Historic Scotland.
+It is now lovingly looked after by Historic Environment Scotland.
 The 16th century crow-stepped harled house on the top is owned by the hereditary keeper, the so-called Captain of Dunstaffnage who lives near by.
-He allowed it to fall nearly to pieces, perhaps because of lack of cash.
-It had been in real mess, but in 2012 Historic Scotland gained some sort of control, nicely restored it, and in 2014 opened it to the public.
+He had allowed it to fall nearly to pieces, perhaps because of lack of cash, until in 2012 Historic Environment Scotland gained some sort of control, nicely restored it, and in 2014 opened it to the public.
 A small triumph.
-At the moment it is empty but acts as a useful place to shelter from the rain.
+At the moment it is empty but is a useful place to shelter from the rain.
 In the future there are plans to mount exhibitions there.
-Personally I reckon it would be a great place for a party, but I doubt if the Duke would allow it.
+Personally I reckon it would be a great place for a party, but I doubt if the Captain would allow it.
 Above the ticket office there is a room with a nice model of what the castle might have looked like in its prime.

 The not completely unattractive modern building in the corner of the bay hosts the Dunstaffnage Marine Laboratory, Scotland’s only fundamental marine research institution.
-For the increasing number of scuba divers, it has the advantage of a hyperbaric oxygen treatment facility, hence the coming and going of rescue helicopters.
+For the many scuba divers keen to explore the wrecks and underwater scenery, it has the advantage of the adjacent decompression sickness (the bends) treatment facility, hence the coming and going of rescue helicopters, although less often than in times past — maybe the divers are getting safer, or have moved off to warmer waters.
+At least they were until 2019 when 37 divers were treated.
 Their Ocean Explorer Centre, an outreach facility of SAMS (The Scottish Association for Marine Science) opened in late 2013, a marine visitor centre definitely worth a visit, and it's free.
-It may be small but it has plenty of stuff to ponder over, and for children too.
-You can play at being a marine scientist by donning a white coat and then peering down a microscope at various algae, examine the mapping of the seabed of the Firth of Lorne, look at pictures from the under water camera in the bay, the three dimensional globe, and the moving picture showing the ocean currents of the world.
+It may be small but it has plenty of stuff to ponder over, and good for children too.
+You can play at being a marine scientist by donning a white coat and then peering down a microscope at various algae, examine the mapping of the seabed of the Firth of Lorne, look at pictures from the under-water camera in the bay, the three dimensional globe, and the moving picture showing the ocean currents of the world.
 And view some short movies.
 All good interesting stuff, plus a small café.
 This is all part of the University of the Highlands and Islands.
 Only 20-25 students a year, so terrific contact with the scientific and teaching staff.
 Very unlike some well known universities where classes of 200-300 are lectured at.

 "The castle is built upon a rock, at the mouth of Loch Etive, whose waters expand within, to a beautiful bay where ships may safely ride in all weather" John Knox 1787